Reset Car Computer After Replacing Battery

 Once erased, turn off your car and then restart the car.
 Scan the car again with the tool.
 If the error still persists this means that you have a bigger issue.
 Make sure that you read the codes and learn more about them and troubleshoot the issue.
 Here is a video of how this work is done.

-Take Your Car To Be Diagnosed – Reset A Car Computer After Replacing Battery
+3. Take Your Car To Be Diagnosed By A Mechanic

 The last way to get this done is at a shop.
 There are shops that are doing full diagnostics and this will cost you some money to get your car diagnosed and the reset car computer after replacing the battery possible.